Table of Contents

 1. Courses of study; 2.
 Entrance requirements; 3.
 The requirements for advance standing of transfer students to enroll; 4.
 The standards of performance for continuance in good standing; 5.
 The reinstatement of students dropped for scholastic reasons and the conditions for reinstatement; 6.
 Standards and requirements for granting degrees, diplomas, or certificates to graduating students; 7.
 Rules and regulations for the granting of academic honors and the recipient(s) thereof; 8.
 Promotion in ranks; 9.
 Granting and retention of tenure; and 10.
 Resolution of grievances.

-Faculty Senate The Black Hills State University Faculty Senate is an elected body through which the faculty expresses its concern for the welfare of the university and university improvement, stimulates communication, contributes to the formation of general university policy, and performs those duties and functions especially allocated to or assumed by the faculty, subject to the limitations imposed by the laws of the state of South Dakota, the president of the university, and the Council of Higher Education (COHE)-Board of Regent (BOR) contract.
+Faculty Senate The Black Hills State University Faculty Senate is an elected body through which the faculty expresses its concern for the welfare of the university and university improvement, stimulates communication, contributes to the formation of general university policy, and performs those duties and functions especially allocated to or assumed by the faculty, subject to the limitations imposed by the laws of the state of South Dakota, and the president of the university.

 The Faculty Senate operates under a constitution which has been ratified by the faculty as a whole.
 A copy of the Faculty Senate Constitution is available on the university website.